Verizon is Committed to Protecting Your Privacy

 Protecting our customers' privacy is an important priority at Verizon and we are committed to maintaining strong and meaningful privacy protections.
 The privacy of your information is a significant responsibility and we value the trust you place in us.

-This policy applies to Verizon customers in the United States and to visitors to Verizon websites.
+This policy applies to website visitors and Verizon customers in the United States.
 It applies across the Verizon family of companies and the products and services they provide.
-The Verizon family of companies includes the companies and joint ventures controlled by Verizon, including the Verizon telephone companies, Verizon Enterprise Solutions, Verizon Wireless, and Verizon Online.
+The Verizon family of companies includes the companies and joint ventures controlled by Verizon, including the Verizon telephone companies, Verizon Enterprise Solutions, Verizon Wireless, AOL, and Verizon Online.
 For Verizon Enterprise Solutions customers outside the United States, policies are set forth at http://www.verizonenterprise.com/terms/.
 Also, certain services offered to consumers as well as contracts between Verizon and its business customers (both U.S. and international) may contain additional privacy-related terms and conditions that are presented to you in other ways.

 We collect and use information about you in the following ways:

 Information Collected When You Communicate with Verizon and Use Verizon Services:

-When you contact us or we contact you with calls, e-mail, in writing, or through a feature on our websites or in our applications, we may monitor or record that communication or keep a record of the transaction to help us train employees and provide high-quality customer service.
+When you contact us or we contact you, we may monitor or record that communication or keep a record of the transaction to help us train employees and better serve you.

-If you subscribe to Verizon Internet access services, we may automatically measure and monitor network performance and the performance of your Internet connection to improve your, or our, service levels and products.
+We may automatically measure and monitor network performance and the performance of your connections to improve your, or our, service levels and products.
 If you contact us for service support, we also may access information about your computer, wireless device or other device settings to provide customized technical support or to install specific applications or services that you use or that are necessary to the applications or services you use.

-This type of information may be aggregated or anonymized for business and marketing uses by us or by third parties.
-For example, aggregate or anonymous data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to customers.
+Information about your use of Verizon products and services may be aggregated or anonymized for business and marketing uses by us or by third parties.
+For example, aggregate or anonymous data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.